 3. Access to carry out repairs

-It is implied by law, that all assured tenancies, including an assured shorthold tenancy, will include a term that states the tenant shall afford the landlord access to the property to carry out repairs he is entitled to.
-That means, that even if there isn’t a term in the tenancy, the law implies it to be the case anyway.
+It is implied within points set out by tenant and landlord law, that all assured tenancies, including an assured shorthold tenancy, will include a term that states the tenant shall afford the landlord access to the property to carry out repairs he is entitled to.
+This falls within the key landlord responsibilities and means, that even if there isn’t a term in the tenancy, the law implies it to be the case anyway.